-The content of the emails remained the same, while they differed in the way they were presented.
+The content of the emails remained the same but the way they presented the information changed.
 The content of Version A was presented using rich HTML — clickable links, buttons, graphics, and multiple-column format.
 Version B was presented in basic HTML — clickable links, and basic text formatting.

-If you said Version B, you guessed correctly; it was more effective in engaging customers.
+Version B was more effective in engaging customers.
 Compared to the HTML-rich Version A, the basic HTML utilized in Version B increased visits to the website by 194.51%.

 In a similar study done by HubSpot, the authors found that the more HTML-rich an email is, the lower the open rate.
 The authors compared an email written in basic HTML to emails with varying levels of HTML.